Hot Dip Galvanizing

 Centuries before it was identified as an element, zinc was used to make brass (an alloy of zinc and copper) and for medicinal purposes.

-Metallic zinc and zinc oxide were produced in India sometime between the 11th and 14th centuries and in China in the 17th century, although the discovery of pure metallic zinc is credited to the German chemist Andreas Marggraf, who isolated the element in 1746.
+Metallic zinc and zinc oxide were produced in India sometime between the 11th and 14th centuries and in China in the 17th century.
+However, the discovery of pure metallic zinc is credited to the German chemist Andreas Marggraf, who isolated the element in 1746.

-Zinc corrodes slower than steel so it is used as a means of protecting steel against corrosion.
+Zinc corrodes more slowly than steel, so it is used as a means of protecting steel against corrosion.

-This process is known as galvanizing and has gained a reputation for good corrosion control properties in certain environments.
+This process is known as galvanizing and has gained a reputation for good corrosion control properties in specific environments.

 Some zinc facts: